colin-woon/4.1_minishell/others/breakdown.md

 	- parse_heredoc
 	{
 		- same flow as redirect_in at the start
-		- opens a temporary file for heredoc get_heredoc_name for multiple heredocs
+		- opens a temporary file for heredoc get_HEREDOC_FILE for multiple heredocs
 		- get_heredoc_limiter
 		-- run_heredoc (NFB)
 		{